Last Updated on Jul 20, 2021

-“Are you experiencing WiFi problems after Update iOS and iPadOS on iPhone and iPad respectively? like Wi-Fi gets disconnect when the screen is locked, or Wi-Fi is dropping network automatically? on your iPhone 12 (Pro Max), 11 (Pro Max), iPhone XS Max, XS, XR, X, iPhone 8/8 Plus, iPhone 7/7 Plus, iPhone 6/6 Plus, iPhone 5S.
-Because recently my iPad was dropping network randomly after updating to final iOS.
+“Are you experiencing WiFi problems after Update iOS and iPadOS on iPhone and iPad respectively?
+Like Wi-Fi gets disconnect when the screen is locked, or Wi-Fi is dropping network automatically? on your iPhone 12 (Pro Max), 11 (Pro Max), iPhone XS Max, XS, XR, X, iPhone 8/8 Plus, iPhone 7/7 Plus, iPhone 6/6 Plus, iPhone 5S.
+Because recently, my iPad was dropping network randomly after updating to the final iOS.
 Even sometimes iPhone’s Wi-Fi becomes unresponsive while using the device.

 we are happy to help you, submit this Form, if your solution is not covered in this article.

 Luckily after trying some tricks, I had solved Wi-Fi not working on my iPhone and iPad many times when watching movies or browsing, Gaming. and let’s learn how to get fix all kinds of WiFi issues all the time.